SilverLPs/silverlps.github/README.md

 **listrepos** - Generates a list of all Git repositories belonging to a specific user or organization.
 Ensure that your personal access token (PAT) has the necessary permissions to access all the repositories you wish to include in the list.
 - SOURCE = The name of the user or organization whose repositories should be listed.
 Example: "SilverLPs"
 - DESTINATION = The path to the text file where the repository list will be saved.
-- PAT = The password or personal access token (PAT) used for authentication with GitHub.
+- PAT = The personal access token (PAT) used for authentication with GitHub.

 ---